-It is interesting to note that the phase modulation with frequency 300 MHz is capable to produce subnanosecond pulses.
-Tuning, for example, the 5-th sideband of the frequency comb into resonance with the filter is capable to produce pulses with duration of 167 ps (see Fig. 4).
+It is interesting to note that the phase modulation with frequency 300 MHz is capable of producing subnanosecond pulses.
+Tuning, for example, the fifth sideband of the frequency comb into resonance with the filter is capable of producing pulses with duration of 167 ps (see Fig. 4).

-Cold 85Rb atoms are not the only example of the narrow bandwidth filter.
-One can use also a cloud of cold potassium (39K) atoms generated in a vapor-cell magneto optic trap whose excitation on the $4S{1/2}(F = 1) \leftrightarrow 4P{1/2}(F = 2)$ transition (transition wave-length 770 nm) was studied in [39] for observation of optical precursors.
+Cold 85Rb atoms are not the only example of the narrowbandwidth filter.
+One can also use a cloud of cold potassium (39K) atoms generated in a vapor-cell magneto-optic trap whose excitation on the $4S{1/2}(F = 1) \leftrightarrow 4P{1/2}(F = 2)$ transition (transition wavelength 770 nm) was studied in [39] for the observation of optical precursors.